 We’re proud to announce we launched the first-ever live streaming interactive Connected TV campaign for a Kellogg’s Pringles spot during this year’s Super Bowl LIII.
-The campaign delivered addressable creative, shoppable engagement and creative versioning at scale, so that viewers could interact with a dynamic unit that changed city name and Pringles chip flavor combo for a personalized experience.
+The interactive TV advertising campaign delivered addressable creative, shoppable engagement and creative versioning at scale, so that viewers could interact with a dynamic unit that changed city name and Pringles chip flavor combo for a personalized experience.
 This TV spot is a premier example of how CTV creative can be made even more relevant to viewers in real-time.

 This was accomplished as a result of our new partnership with CBS Interactive, enabling the delivery of highly relevant, engaging CTV ads for live events.

 Kelloggs’ CMO Gail Horwood tells Adweek “This is really about making the creative work harder for the brand and seeing how we can make it more frictionless, and it’s promising for the future,” she said.
 “Certainly, we’ve now got metrics that we never had before, and we can use those to try and come up with a virtuous loop [to connect ad buys with sales] and then start to think about our creative in different ways.”

 The Kellogg’s Pringles spot had two versions in rotation for the big game that allowed viewers, via the CBS Sports app on Apple TV, to interact with the brand.